5.7 “Learning to participate” through formal, non-formal and informal learning

 Quality assurance/quality guidelines for non-formal learning

-Educators interested in incorporating the subject of youth participation in their classes can find inspiration to do so on both public and private platforms, such as:
+Educators interested in incorporating the subject of youth participation into their classes can find inspiration on both public and private platforms, such as:

 EMU is a portal that gathers the most relevant educational material, services and resources available on the Internet.

-EMU is focused on content in the Danish language and on the needs of pupils, students and teachers in Denmark.
+The content of EMU focuses on the Danish language and on the needs of pupils, students and teachers in Denmark.

 The portal is a unique constellation of virtual entries targeted at specific user groups such as teachers and pupils in primary and lower secondary education, upper secondary school, vocational education and teacher training colleges.
 In each entry, you will find themes on different topics, educational sequences, resources, best practice, news and much more.

-On EMU, teachers can find teaching material on social and civic competences.
+On EMU, teachers can access teaching material on social and civic competences.

 EMU is initiated by the Danish Ministry of Children and Education and managed by the National Agency for IT and Learning.

 Institute for Human Rights (Institut for menneskerettigheder).
-Among other things, this independent state institute provides teaching material about democracy and human rights for primary, lower and upper secondary schools and university colleges.
+Among other things, this independent state institute provides teaching material about democracy and human rights for primary, lower and upper secondary schools and universities.

 Folkeskolen and Folkeskolen.dk.
 The Danish Union of Teachers runs a periodical and a website for teachers in primary and lower secondary education institutions.
-In the periodical and on the website, they can find inspiration in professional networks, inspiring events, and participate in debates.
+In the periodical and on the website, they can find inspiration in professional networks and inspiring events and participate in debates.

 Gymnasieskolen and Gymnasieskolen.dk: The Danish National Union of Upper Secondary School Teachers runs a periodical and a website for teachers in general upper secondary education programmes.
-At Gymnasieskolen, teachers can read about teaching, didactics, and participate in debate.
+At Gymnasieskolen, teachers can read about teaching and didactics and participate in debates.

 DR School: DR (Danish Broadcasting Corporation) is an independent, licence-financed public institution comprising television, radio, and online services.
 DR School is a website for Danish primary and lower secondary education.
-The website provides TV, radio, and pictures from DR’s archives.
-The material is organised in themes, with assignments that can be used by teachers.
-The assignments have been made in cooperation with teachers and subject advisors from the Ministry of Education.
+The website provides TV, radio and pictures from DR’s archives.
+The material is organised in themes, with assignments that teachers can use.
+The assignments were made in cooperation between teachers and subject advisors from the Ministry of Education.

 Networks and events focusing on youth participation in Denmark